rails/rails/guides/source/configuring.md

 Here the connection information in `ENV['DATABASE_URL']` is ignored, note the different adapter and database name.

-Since it is possible to embed ERB in your `config/database.yml` it is best practice to explicitly show you are using the `ENV['DATABASE_URL']` to connect to your database.
+Since it is possible to embed ERB in your `config/database.yml` it is the best practice to explicitly show you are using the `ENV['DATABASE_URL']` to connect to your database.
 This is especially useful in production since you should not commit secrets like your database password into your source control (such as Git).

 ```
 $ cat config/database.yml